 School bus fleets operate largely in residential areas where children live and school facilities are located.
 This project will reduce the risk from toxic pollutants by reducing the exposure of school-age children to diesel emissions from school buses.
 The project will focus on buses in the Silver Valley of Idaho, where the town of Pinehurst has been designated as non-attainment for PM2.5.
+The project will also achieve significant reduction in diesel emissions when they install they install 50 emission control devices.on various vehicles.

-What estimated environmental/ are the economic benefits?
+What are the estimated environmental/ economic benefits?

-This project will reduce 0.52 tons of PM, 18.82 tons of NOx, and 624 tons of Carbon Dioxide (CO2) over the life-time of the buses.
+This project will reduce 5.19 tons of PM, 5.17 tons of NOx, 5.96 tons of HC, 27.28 tons of CO, and 132.11 tons of Carbon Dioxide (CO2)

+over the life-time of the buses and other vehicles.
 The use of fuel operated heaters in School Buses is expected to reduce emissions from operation, idling, and start-up as well.
-Additional benefits include 2,678 gallons of diesel fuel saved annually.
+Additional benefits include 744 gallons of diesel fuel saved annually.